sj-piano/sha256_python3/README.md

-# Development
+# Environment

-Developed with:
+Successfully run under the following environments:

+1:
 - Ubuntu 16.04 on WSL (Windows Subsystem for Linux) on Windows 10
 - Python 3.5.2
 - pytest 6.1.2